-- Birthdays and Holidays: CYS recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
+Birthdays and Holidays: CYS recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
 Parents are encouraged to coordinate plans with the Program Director and staff in advance of the event.
 Coordination is necessary as appropriate items for celebration vary based on age and developmental stages of children/youth.
-The CDC does not allow food brought in from home or prepared in unapproved facilities.
-Please ask facility management for building specific guidelines. - Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child, Boys & Girls Club Day for Kids and the Army Birthday.
-Senior Commanders from Active Army, Guard, and Reserve and other branches of service; congressional delegates, local district officials and other key community and FMWR stakeholders plan and engage in observance of these events.
-Openings for child care are available during other special events such as
+The CDC and SAC do not allow food brought in from home or prepared in unapproved facilities.
+Please ask facility management for building specific guidelines.

-Military Balls and meetings that occur after normal operating hours.
+• Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child, Boys & Girls Club Day for Kids and the Army Birthday.
+Senior Commanders from Active Army, Guard, and Reserve and other branches of service, congressional delegates, local district officials and other key community and FMWR stakeholders plan and engage in observance of these events.
+Openings for child care may be available during other special events such as Military balls and meetings that occur after normal operating hours.
 This type of care must be coordinated in advance through P&OS.

-Emergencies/Closures/Evacuation/Mobilization: Please refer to the latest Natural Disasters or Snow Policy SOPs for the most up to date West Point CYS information on emergency closings.
-All patrons are encouraged to call the post emergency hotline at (845) 938-7000, follow the West Point Garrison Facebook fan page (West Point & Surrounding Communities), CYS Facebook fan page, call their facility's front desk, or visit www.WestPoint.army.mil for important post information and notifications.
+Emergencies, Closures, Evacuations, Mobilization: For information on CYS emergency closings, patrons are encouraged to call the post emergency hotline at (845) 938-7000, follow the West Point Garrison Facebook page (West Point & Surrounding Communities), CYS Facebook page, call their facility's front desk or visit the West Point Garrison website for important post information and notifications.

-In the event of emergency, mobilization or other contingency in which the facility needs to be evacuated, CYS staff will follow a written Mobilization and Contingency (MAC) Plan and the Contingency of Operations Plan (COOP).
+In the event of emergency, mobilization or other contingency in which a CYS facility needs to be evacuated, staff will follow a written Mobilization and Contingency (MAC) Plan and the Contingency of Operations Plan (COOP).
 Children/youth may be moved to the designated evacuation sites for safety and supervision if the emergency is not post-wide and only affects one facility.
 Parents and the Military Police will be notified.

-Child care will be provided only for mission essential personnel during post closures (i.e. Code Red) at the CDC and SAC programs.
-Patrons will be asked to verify their mission essential status each year in order to determine whether their child(ren) can receive mission-related care on Code Red days.
-Families verified by CYS as mission essential can receive care on Code Red days provided they have made a reservation for child care (beginning in 2018).
-Please review the latest Snow Policy and Emergency Openings SOP for more information on Code Red days, mission essential child care and child care reservations.
+Weather & Post Emergencies/Code Red: Child care will be provided only for mission essential personnel during post closures (i.e. Code Red) at the CDC and SAC programs.
+Patrons will be asked to verify their mission essential status each year (determined by Garrison, USMA and/or KACH Command).
+Please see CDC and SAC staff for more information.